ZinBhoneHtut/billing-system/README.md

 The Billing System project offers the following features:

 1. **Add Bill:** Easily create and add new bills to the system.
-Specify relevant details such as customer information, items purchased, and due dates.

-2. **Retrieve Bill:** Retrieve bill details using various search parameters.
-This helps in quickly accessing specific bills and their information.
+Specify name and description.

+2. **Retrieve Bill:**
+   Retrieve bills with a specific ID or obtain a comprehensive list of all bills.
+This functionality streamlines the process of swiftly accessing precise bill details, contributing to a more efficient and informed workflow.

-3. **Pay Bill:** Record payments and mark bills as paid.
-This feature allows you to keep track of bill payment statuses.
+3. **Pay Bill:** Efficiently log payments and document corresponding transactions.
+This essential feature empowers you to maintain a real-time overview of bill payment statuses, enhancing your ability to manage financial records seamlessly.

 4. **Retrieve Transaction:** Retrieve transaction records to keep a log of all the financial activities within the system.